texttheater/produce/README.md

 ![Produce logo](img/logo/Produce_Logo_300.png)
 ==============================================

-Produce is an incremental build system for the command line, like Make or redo.
+Produce is an incremental build system for the command line, like Make or redo, but different: it is scriptable in Python and it supports multiple variable parts in file names.
+This makes it ideal for doing things beyond compiling code, like setting up replicable scientific experiments.
-It strives to be simple and user-friendly.
-It is less geared towards compiling code, and more towards processing data and running sets of machine learning experiments.
-Specifically, it works well with filenames that have not just one but many variable parts, e.g. to indicate experimental parameters.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->